 Crashed June 17, 1944 at 1600

-Took off from Momote Airfield in the first element No. 3 position on a strike against Eten Island at Truk Lagoon.
+Took off from Momote Airfield in the first element, no. 3 position on a bombing mission against Eten Island inside Truk Lagoon.
 At 10:40am, twenty-five minutes from the target, Finks reported that he was returning to base due to a fuel shortage.
 Finks called for a bearing at 1530 and was given a course of 95 degrees, but was not heard from again.
-Last seen in the Hermit Island (north of New Guinea), 250km north-east of the mouth of the Sepik River.
+Last seen in the Hermit Island (north of New Guinea), roughly 250km northeast of the mouth of the Sepik River.

 Fates of the Crew